DRPTSB/Spatial_analysis_pipelines/tutorials/akoya-phenocycler/README.md

-# Akoya Phenocycler Tutorials
+# Akoya Phenocycler (APC) Tutorials

 ## Overview

-This section contains tutorials for analyzing data from **Akoya Biosciences Phenocycler** (formerly CODEX) platform, which provides highly multiplexed immunofluorescence imaging.
+This section contains tutorials for analyzing data from **Akoya Biosciences Phenocycler (APC)** (formerly CODEX) platform, which provides highly multiplexed immunofluorescence imaging.

 ## What is Phenocycler?